-42,651.
+$42,651.
 For historical rates, please visit the university’s Tuition page.

 On-campus housing is typically guaranteed for incoming Theatre School students, provided that you have accepted your admissions offer and completed the housing application by that year's housing deadline.
 Annual room and board costs typically average between

 All students, including new students, have the option of living off-campus.
 Students living off-campus have the option to purchase meal plans but are not required to do so.

 In the admissions decision letter,

-	External scholarships are offered by organizations and foundations outside DePaul.
+External scholarships are offered by organizations and foundations other than DePaul.
 Some of the best resources for scholarships are organizations with which you or your family is associated (e.g., parent's employer, ethnic heritage groups, Kiwanis club, nonprofit volunteer organizations, community organizations, high schools, etc.).
 You can research these opportunities on scholarship search websites or through

 the database of external scholarships maintained by DePaul's Office of Financial Aid.
 Some arts-specific external scholarship examples are below, to help you start your own search: